iverds/booster2019-graphql/presentation/booster.md

 # Operations

 - `query`: Query for data
-- `mutation`: Creating and updating data, and return data
+- `mutation`: Create or update and then return some data
-- `subscription`: Subscribe on data changes (like websockets)
+- `subscription`: Subscribe on data changes

 ---